Cost of LivingUpdated March 2026

 LowNational avg: $2,000High

 The Medford metro tells a specific economic story.
 National parks within driving distance and a population that would rather spend Saturday on a trail than in a mall.
 On the housing front, this is a housing market that mostly tracks national trends, with surprises in specific neighborhoods.
-For rent prices, the practical upshot is a balanced labor pool where you'll find competitive quotes if you shop around.
+For rent prices, the practical upshot is a balanced labor pool where you'll find competitive pricing if you compare options.
 That local reality is more useful than any national statistic.

 What Matters Most